IFB-ElixirFr/sandboxbioscenarios/session03/step04.md

 	{ valid: true, value: "cds-YP_498680.1 ."},
 ]}>
 	<span slot="prompt">
-		Print the last line of the belebele.bed file.
+		Print the last line of the SAOUHSC.bed file.
 What is the name of the last CDS ?
 Choose the right answer:
 	</span>
 </Quiz>